 |Good Morning Everyone,

-Our theme for this month: “Changing the tone of the converstation”
+Our theme for this month: “Take care of your body”

 Our Bible verse for today: “Finally brothers and sisters, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable – if there is any moral excellence and if there is anything praiseworthy – dwell on these things.”
 Philippians 4:8 (CSB)

 Our thought for today: “We must control how we think”

 Of the four major aspects of our person (physical, mental, emotional, and spiritual), the mind is by far the least disciplined.
 Most of us exercise less control over our thinking than we do over any other part of us.
 And it is more of a problem than we realize.

 In the 1970s the philosopher Hannah Arendt published a groundbreaking work called “The Life of the Mind”.
 In this very extensive body of research Arendt convincingly made the case that the mind is a living thing and that it therefore has a life.
 There literally is “a life of the mind” and just like any living thing, the mind has to be cared for, nurtured, and disciplined in order to be healthy.

 In 2010 pastor and author John Piper published a book of his own that built on Arendt’s premise but from a Christian perspective.
 Piper’s book is “Think: The life of the mind and the love of God”.
 Like Arendt, Piper made the case that the mind is a living thing that has to be attended to, structured, and disciplined.
 But accomplishing that is not so easy.